A healthy vulva — which includes the labia and vaginal opening — tastes and smells like a healthy vulva.

 Read on to learn more about what it may taste like, why it might change, and what you can do if the taste or smell seems off.

 The vagina — that is, the internal canal — is naturally acidic.
 That’s a good thing.
-It’s how they balance the bacteria that blossom down below.
+It’s how the vagina balances the bacteria that blossom down below.

 But that natural acidity can translate to some flavors that are stronger than neutral.
-Some people describe this as a metallic or penny-like flavor.
-Others have even called it a “battery” taste.
+Some people might describe this as a metallic or penny-like flavor.
+Others may even call it a “battery” taste.

 A metallic taste may actually be more common in the days after menstruation, as trace amounts of blood may still be in and around the vagina.
 Blood naturally has a metallic taste because of its iron content.